zavoloklom/docker-compose-linter/docs/rules/__TEMPLATE__.md

 ## Version

-This rule was introduced in Docker-Compose-Linter [1.0.0](https://github.com/zavoloklom/docker-compose-linter/releases).
+This rule was introduced in [v1.0.0](https://github.com/zavoloklom/docker-compose-linter/releases).

 ## References